-(e) Functional and Presentation Currency
+(d) Functional and Presentation Currency

-These financial statements are presented in Australian dollars, which is the Company's functional currency.
+The Financial Report is presented in Australian dollars, which is the Company's functional currency.
 The Company is of a kind referred to in ASIC Class Order 98/100 dated 10 July 1998 and in accordance with that Class Order, all financial information presented has been rounded to the nearest thousand dollars unless otherwise stated.